maratai/craftery/sff.md

 # Space Opera
 - Iain M. Banks. *Use of Weapons*.
 The Culture (series).
 I haven't read this yet.
 (In fact, the only Culture novels I've read are *The Player of Games* and *Surface Detail*.)
 - James S. A. Corey. *The Mercy of Gods*.
 The Captive's War (series in progress). **Recommended**.
+- N. T. Narbutovskih. *Steel in the Blood*.
 - Christopher Ruocchio.
 The Sun Eater #1 *Empire of Silence*. **currently reading**

 # Urban Fantasy